 They offer 24-hour service and a range of accounts (and business accounts) to suit all needs.
 Their basic account offers a virtual debit card and the paid accounts supply a debit card that is accepted worldwide and also offer bonus features such as unlimited no-fee ATM withdrawals.

 We do think it’s a shame you have to pay for a debit card considering this is standard with most banks below.
-With the free account, you have a number of free withdrawals a month within the EU and some perks.
+With the free account, you have several free withdrawals a month within the EU and some perks.

 They also offer a business account that is ideal for freelancers.